DevXT-LLC/ezlocalai/README.md

 ## Qwen3.8-27B Performance Tuning

+Router failures are retained independently of worker registration in `ROUTER_ERROR_FILE` (default `/data/router-errors.json`, on the router's data volume). `ROUTER_ERROR_ARCHIVE_MAX` bounds the archive (default 2,000 events).
+The dashboard and `/v1/router/errors` show the newest 100 archived/live events;
+the HTML dashboard displays 50, with UTC dates and offline labels.
+This archive survives pruning, deregistration and router restarts; it cannot recover errors already discarded by an older router.
+Protect the data volume as error messages may include upstream diagnostics.
+A transfer interruption is not proof of an OOM or native crash: correlate its timestamp with the affected worker's container exit status and logs.
+Tunnel interruptions now preserve the underlying error;
+LLM failover retries only before assistant output starts, otherwise it emits an explicit stream error rather than silently completing or duplicating output.

 Qwen3.8-27B automatically uses **MTP**, through xllamacpp 2026.9.10809, with one inference slot, three draft tokens and a 0.1 draft probability threshold.
 DFlash2 remains opt-in with `LLM_SPECULATIVE_TYPE=dflash2`; only that backend